mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The signature algorithm specified in the ciphersuite is the mandatory algorithm to be used for the signatutes in MLSPlaintext and the tree signatures.
-It can be different from the signature algorithm specified in credential field of ClientInitKeys.
+It can be different from the signature algorithm specified in credential field of KeyPackages.

 ~~~~~
 opaque HPKEPublicKey<1..2^16-1>;